 Those who invested in PERA are eligible to receive a tax credit of 5% of the total investment amount.
 The Omnibus Investment Code of the Philippines (EO 226), article 21, states (emphasis mine):

 that tax credits are any of the credits against taxes and/or duties equal to those actually paid or would have been paid to evidence which a tax credit certificate shall be issued…The tax credit shall be used to pay taxes, duties, charges and fees to the National Government…Provided further that such tax credits shall be valid only for a period of ten (10) years from the date of issuance.

 For example, if you invested Php100,000 in a year, you are eligible to receive P5,000 tax credit.
 The Secretary of Finance will issue you a tax credit certificate (TCC, which will be coursed through your PERA administrator).
 The tax credit will not be given to you in cash; unfortunately, PERA does not allow tax credit refunds.
 The tax credit can only be used to pay taxes and other fees due to the Philippine government.

-If you are an employee, the credit can be deducted from the withholding tax from income earned from your employer.
+If you are an employee, the credit can be deducted from the withholding tax from the income earned from your employer.
 If you’re a self-employed freelancer or businessperson, you can use the tax credit to pay your taxes.
-Overseas Filipinos can apply the income tax credit for taxes they owe the Philippine government, if any.
+Overseas Filipinos can apply the income tax credit for taxes they owe the Philippine government if any.
 However, as of January 2019, the BIR has not yet finalized the process for the tax credit.
 I will post an update once there is more clarity on this.